Integrated Neurology Services

 Botox® doesn’t just reduce wrinkles — it’s also used to treat conditions like migraines and spasticity.
-The board-certified neurologists at Integrated Neurology Services provide Botox injections at their four clinics located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and Reston.
+The board-certified neurologists at Integrated Neurology Services provide Botox injections at their four clinics located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community.
 If you live with chronic migraines or painful muscle contractions or twitches, call Integrated Neurology Services or schedule a consultation online today.

 Botox is a drug derived from Clostridium botulinum.
 It blocks nerves to temporarily weaken or paralyze specific muscles.
 Botox was initially developed to reduce eyelid twitches — known clinically as blepharospasm.

 Botox works by preventing the release of acetylcholine — a neurotransmitter that tells your muscles when to contract.
 This stops abnormal muscle activity and can reduce unusual contractions, releasing muscle stiffness.

 The experienced neurologists use Botox to treat several nerve disorders, including:

 Botox blocks the release of the chemical that triggers migraines and prevents activation in the pain networks in your brain.
 Most patients have a series of treatments to effectively prevent migraines from occurring.

 If you have muscle spasticity from a stroke, spinal cord injury, multiple sclerosis, or cerebral palsy, Botox injections might reduce your muscle stiffness and spasm.
 Unlike oral medications, your doctor can specifically target the affected muscles with Botox injections.

 Dystonia is a neurological condition that causes uncontrollable muscle contractions.
 Botox injections deliver medication directly into your spasming muscles to stop the abnormal nerve signals.